Fine Gael: Electoral performance since 2009

 In the 2009 local elections held on 5 June 2009, Fine Gael won 556 seats, surpassing Fianna Fáil which won 407 seats, and making Fine Gael the largest party of local government nationally.
 They gained 88 seats from their 2004 result.

 In the 2009 European Parliament election held on the same day as the local elections, which saw a reduction in the number seats from 13 to 12 for Ireland, the party won four seats, retaining the largest number of seats of an Irish party in the European Parliament.
 This was a loss of one seat from its 2004 result.

 In the 2011 general election, Fine Gael gained 25 seats bringing them to a total of 76.
 The party ran candidates in all 43 constituencies and had candidates elected in every constituency except Dublin North-West.
 Fine Gael won 19 seats in Seanad Éireann following the 2011 election, a gain of four from the previous election in 2007.

 While Fine Gael was responsible for the initial nomination of the uncontested, first President of Ireland, Douglas Hyde, a Fine Gael candidate has never won an election to the office of president.
 The Fine Gael presidential candidate, Gay Mitchell, finished fourth in the 2011 presidential election, with 6.4% of the vote.
 In 2004, Fine Gael supported the re-election of President Mary McAleese.
 Similarly, it supported the re-election of Michael D. Higgins in the 2018 presidential election.

 In the 2016 general election the outgoing government consisting of Fine Gael and its partner the Labour Party was defeated.
 The previous government had the largest majority in the history of the state with a combined 113 seats out of the 166-seat Dáil Éireann.
 The aftermath of the general election resulted in months of negotiations for an agreement of government.
 A deal was reached with the main opposition and traditional rival Fianna Fáil to facilitate a minority Fine Gael-led government.
 Fine Gael governed Ireland alone with eight Independent members of the Dáil until 2020, when the party emerged as the third party following the general election.
 After governing for several months in a caretaker capacity, Fine Gael agreed to serve in a historic coalition government along with its traditional rival, Fianna Fáil, and the Green Party, with Fianna Fáil leader Micheál Martin serving as Taoiseach and Leo Varadkar serving as Tánaiste.

 As per the agreed Programme for Government, on 17 December 2022, Leo Varadkar returned to the role of Taoiseach with Micheál Martin as Tánaiste.

 Young Fine Gael

 Young Fine Gael (YFG) is the autonomous youth movement of Fine Gael.
-It was founded in 1976 by the then leader Garret FitzGerald.
+It was founded in 1976 by party leader Garret FitzGerald.
 It caters for young people under 35 with an interest in Fine Gael and politics, in cities, towns and third level colleges throughout Ireland.
 YFG is led by its national executive consisting of ten members elected on a regional basis, and on a national panel.